Daniel de Bourg: Early life and influences

 Originally from Chelmsford, Essex, England.
-By the time that de Bourg was eleven, he was offered a full scholarship to study at the Royal Ballet School after being spotted by talent scouts, and graduating at top of his class with his final solo performance.
+By the time de Bourg was eleven, he was offered a full scholarship to study at the Royal Ballet School after being spotted by talent scouts, and graduating at the top of his class with his final solo performance.
 Although dance was his primary interest, as a teen he was also fronting bands.
 He left school when given the opportunity to dance for the Rambert Dance Company, performing as a featured dancer all over the world.
 It was at the suggestion of a friend that heard him singing that de Bourg found himself in the position for a career in music.

 Music career

 Influenced by artists such as Prince and Stevie Wonder, de Bourg did not take to a singing career straight away.
-Dedicated to dance, de Bourg's early interest in singing was rediscovered after a knee injury caused some time out from his dance career. de Bourg turned his hand to songwriting; recorded by songstress Jamelia in 2000, his song "Money" reached number 5 on the UK Singles Chart.
+Dedicated to dance, de Bourg's early interest in singing was rediscovered after a knee injury caused some time out from his dance career. de Bourg turned his hand to songwriting; recorded by singer Jamelia in 2000, his song "Money" reached number 5 on the UK Singles Chart.
 Remembering de Bourg's musical talents, he was encouraged by a friend to create several demos of his own singing.
-These attracted the interest of DreamWorks scout Robbie Robertson. de Bourg was introduced to then in house producers Tim & Bob and subsequently signed to the label and the duo produced his debut album, Tell the World.
+These attracted the interest of DreamWorks scout Robbie Robertson. de Bourg was introduced to then in-house producers Tim & Bob and subsequently signed to the label and the duo produced his debut album, Tell the World.
 The high-production album, released in 2002, launched the single "I Need an Angel", which hit number 30 on the Billboard Adult Contemporary chart.

 In 2008, UK artist DJ Ironik presented de Bourg on his album, No Point in Wasting Tears.

 In 2010, The DDB Mixtape Vol. 1: The Prelude, a mixture of de Bourg's most popular covers and original material, received a nomination for 'Best R&B Mixtape 2010' and went on to win the award at The Official Mixtape Awards in early 2011.
 He went on to win the same accolade another two years in a row with 'The DDB Mixtape Vol. 2 : The Bridge' in 2011 and 'Outro' in 2012.

 In 2013, Daniel released his album, London Bread. featuring production from Drake and Lil Wayne hit maker, Boi-1da.
 The album hit the top 20 on iTunes in 21 countries in its first week of release.

 His YouTube channel, that envelops a mix of his cover songs has grown to over 260,000 subscribers and close to 50 million views.